Facing Police at Protests

 Adrenalin makes you breathe, move, and talk faster.
 You have to concentrate to slow down, because you’re probably going a bit faster than you realise.

-Make eye contact, to indicate sincerity, and try maintain a neutral facial expression, and speak politely.
+Make eye contact, to indicate sincerity, try to maintain a neutral facial expression, and speak politely.

 Other protesters may adopt more confrontational tactics and place less priority on deescalating situations.